The unified Python SDK gives you a consistent surface across Polymarket discovery, market data, trading, account data, and realtime streams.

 Create a secure client when you need wallet-scoped reads or trading.

-subsequent calls as a flat sequence for readability — in real code, keep
+calls as a flat sequence for readability — in real code, keep the client

 import osfrom polymarket import AsyncSecureClientasync with await AsyncSecureClient.create( private_key=os.environ["POLYMARKET_PRIVATE_KEY"], wallet=os.environ.get("POLYMARKET_WALLET_ADDRESS"),) as secure_client: ...